mbjordan/API-Bin/readme.md

 The back-end of API Bin will be built using Node.js, express.js & MongoDB; so it will be fast.
 The platform will either be Heroku or NodeJitsu, so it will be reliable.

-The entire application will be open-source to promote community.
+The entire application will be open-source to promote community development.

 ---